Talon24/explore/README.md

 ex(datetime.datetime.now())
 ```
 ```
+  Inherits:
+datetime -> date -> object
   Description:
 datetime(year, month, day[, hour[, minute[, second[, microsecond[,tzinfo]]]]])

-The year, month and day arguments are required.
+The year, month and day arguments are required. tzinfo may be None, or an instance of a tzinfo subclass.
+The remaining arguments may be ints.
 + Class datetime --+-----------------------+------+
 | Methods          | Data                  | Ops  |
 +------------------+-----------------------+------+